 Socioeconomic challenges such as high population density, fast demographic and urbanisation growth, high inequality and poverty rates, and lack of resources exacerbate the region’s vulnerability and test coping capacities when disasters strike.
 Displacement is also increasing in the Caribbean.

-Since 1994, the European Commission’s Civil Protection and Humanitarian Aid Operations (ECHO) have provided €178 million in humanitarian aid to the Caribbean.
-In addition, €48.5 million were committed to disaster preparedness projects.
+Since 1994, the European Union has provided €178 million in humanitarian aid to the Caribbean, out of which, €48.5 million were committed to disaster preparedness projects.

 Hurricane Dorian devastated the Bahamas in September 2019 causing significant damage across the country.
 As a response, €500,000 were released through the International Federation of Red Cross and Red Crescent Societies (IFRC) This funding supported The Bahamian Red Cross in delivering the much-needed relief – including access to temporary shelters, water, sanitation and hygiene promotion to minimise diseases.

-Through the EU Civil Protection Mechanism, the Netherlands deployed 2 ships, ships with a combined crew of 550 Dutch, 50 French and 50 German marines that worked on relief operations.
-Two EU oil spill experts deployed to Grand Bahama and Luxembourg sent 2 technicians to re-establish communications.
+Through the EU Civil Protection Mechanism, the Netherlands deployed two ships, ships with a combined crew of 550 Dutch, 50 French and 50 German marines that worked on relief operations.
+Two EU oil spill experts deployed to Grand Bahama and Luxembourg sent two technicians to re-establish communications.

 In September 2017, after category 5 hurricanes Irma and Maria made landfall on the Caribbean islands, the European Commission funded €8 million to provide temporary shelters, safe drinking water, health, sanitation services and food aid to Cuba, Antigua and Barbuda, Dominica, the Dominican Republic, Haiti, Saint Kitts and Nevis, St Maarten, and Turks & Caicos.